Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 Reporting overgrown MUNICIPAL properties:

-If overgrown property is a fire hazard, please phone Fire Department 044 801 6300
+If an overgrown property is a fire hazard, please phone the Fire Department at 044 801 6300

-Other overgrown municipal properties on number above or email hspies@george.gov.za (grassed properties) or nvumindaba@george.gov.za (alien vegetation) or edbooysen@george.gov.za (fire threat).
+For other overgrown municipal properties the number above or email hspies@george.gov.za (grassed properties) or nvumindaba@george.gov.za (alien vegetation) or edbooysen@george.gov.za (fire threat).

-The municipality cuts grass on municipal properties according to a schedule and address areas of concern to nvumindaba@george.gov.za as necessary and according to the available resources.
+The municipality cuts the grass on municipal properties according to a schedule and addresses areas of concern to nvumindaba@george.gov.za as necessary and according to the available resources.

 WHY ARE SOME TREES DYING?